 What is personalized marketing?

-Personalized marketing is the practice of using data to tailor messaging, recommendations, and experiences to individual consumers.
+Personalized marketing is the process of using customer data like past purchases, online behavior, and preferences to create tailored marketing messages, product recommendations, and experiences that are specific to each individual.

 Why should brands personalize experiences?